krzkaczor/Typechain-example/README.md

 ## Structure

 - `src` - typescript app communicating with smartcontracts
-- `contracts` - directory with extracted ABIs.
+- `contracts` - directory with extracted ABIs
 - `truffle` - full truffle project with original smart contracts.
-Normally this would be a different repository.
+Normally this would be a different repository